Investor RelationsCareers

 (3) the name, address, and telephone number of a person or entity providing covered services to the victim.

 If the individual covered by an insurance policy is a child, then the rights established by Insurance Law § 2612 may be asserted by the child's parent or guardian.
-If the individual covered by an insurance policy is a child, then the rights established by Insurance Law § 2612 may be asserted by the child's parent or guardian.

 Effective January 1, 2013, Insurance Law § 2612 also requires an insurer to accommodate a reasonable request made by an individual covered by an insurance policy or contract to receive communications of claim-related information by alternative means or at alternative locations if the individual clearly states that disclosure of the information could endanger the individual.
 If a child is the individual covered by an insurance policy, then this right may be asserted by the child’s parent or guardian.

-A victim of domestic violence may provide an alternative address, telephone number, or other method of contact by calling Customer Advocacy at 888.901.6377.
-Customer Advocacy can also direct individuals on how and where to send a valid order of protection.
-Victims of domestic violence should tell their Customer Advocacy representative what type of coverage they have and that they have a domestic violence protective order in place and/or that they need to protect their contact information from disclosure for their or their child’s personal safety.
-For further information on domestic violence services, contact the New York State Domestic and Sexual Violence Hotline by dialing 800.942.6906 or visit the New York State Office for the Prevention of Domestic Violence website.
+A victim of domestic violence may provide an alternative address, telephone number, or other method of contact by contacting [email protected].
+Customer service will direct individuals on how and where to send a valid order of protection.
+Victims of domestic violence should share (a) what type of coverage they have, (b) that they have a domestic violence protective order in place, and/or (c) that they need to protect their contact information from disclosure for their or their child’s personal safety.
+Victims are not required to provide details of the abuse or the protection order beyond the information necessary for Assurant to process the confidentiality request.